Where you ultimately end up this year is dependent on your daily attitude and response.

 It means not expecting the best to happen every time, but instead accepting whatever happens every time, and making the very best of it.

 This isn’t easy, of course, but it’s worth working on.

 YOU are worth working on, starting first thing every morning.
 I sincerely hope you leverage the reminders above to do just that.
-And if you’d like some extra support throughout the year, we’d love to work directly with you via the Getting Back to Happy course or the Think Better, Live Better 2018 conference.
+And if you’d like some extra support throughout the year, we’d love to work directly with you via our two-on-one coaching or the Getting Back to Happy course.

 If you’re feeling up to it, we would love to hear from YOU.

 Which reminder mentioned above resonates with you the most today, and why?